Boeing 707: Operational history

-Pan Am was the first airline to operate the 707; the carrier inaugurated 707 service with a christening at National Airport on October 17, 1958, attended by President Eisenhower, followed by a transatlantic flight for VIPs (personal guests of founder Juan Trippe) from Baltimore's Friendship International Airport to Paris.
+Pan Am inaugurated 707 service with a christening at National Airport on October 17, 1958, attended by President Eisenhower, followed by a transatlantic flight for VIPs (personal guests of founder Juan Trippe) from Baltimore's Friendship International Airport to Paris.
 The aircraft's first commercial flight was from Idlewild Airport, New York, to Le Bourget, Paris, on October 26, 1958, with a fuel stop in Gander, Newfoundland.
-In December, National Airlines operated the first US domestic jet airline flights between New York/Idlewild and Miami, using 707s leased from Pan Am; American Airlines was the first domestic airline to fly its own jets, on January 25, 1959.
+In December, National Airlines operated the first US domestic jet airline flights between New York/Idlewild and Miami, using 707s leased from Pan Am.

+In February 1956, rival global giant Trans World Airlines' then-President Howard Hughes ordered eight new Boeing 707-120, dubbing the new jet service StarStream, launching its first jet service, between New York-Idlewild International Airport and San Francisco International Airport, on January 25, 1959.

+American Airlines was the first domestic airline to fly its own jets, on January 25, 1959.
 TWA started domestic 707-131 flights in March and Continental Airlines started 707-124 flights in June; airlines that had ordered only the DC-8, such as United, Delta, and Eastern, were left without jets until September and lost market share on transcontinental flights.
 Qantas was the first non-US airline to use the 707s, starting in 1959.

 The 707 quickly became the most popular jetliner of its time.
-Its popularity led to rapid developments in airport terminals, runways, airline catering, baggage handling, reservations systems, and other air transport infrastructure.
+Its success led to rapid developments in airport terminals, runways, airline catering, baggage handling, reservations systems, and other air transport infrastructure.
 The advent of the 707 also led to the upgrading of air traffic control systems to prevent interference with military jet operations.

 As the 1960s drew to a close, the exponential growth in air travel led to the 707 being a victim of its own success.
-The 707 was now too small to handle the increased numbers of passengers on the routes for which it was designed.
-Stretching the fuselage was not a viable option because the installation of larger, more powerful engines would need a larger undercarriage, which was not feasible given the design's limited ground clearance at takeoff.
-Boeing's answer to the problem was the first wide-body airliner—the Boeing 747.
+The 707 had become too small to handle the increased numbers of passengers on the routes for which it had been designed.
+Stretching the fuselage again was not a viable option because the installation of larger, more powerful engines would need a larger undercarriage, which was not feasible given the design's limited ground clearance at takeoff.
+Rather than stretch the fuselage, which would have also required pilot retraining, Boeing's answer to the problem was the first wide-body airliner—the Boeing 747.
 The 707's first-generation engine technology was also rapidly becoming obsolete in the areas of noise and fuel economy, especially after the 1973 oil crisis.

-In 1982, during the Falklands War, the Argentine Air Force used 707s to track the approaching task force.
-They were escorted away by Royal Navy Sea Harriers without being able to approach closer than 80 miles.

 Operations of the 707 were threatened by the enactment of international noise regulations in 1985.
 Shannon Engineering of Seattle developed a hush kit with funding from Tracor, Inc, of Austin, Texas.
 By the late 1980s, 172 Boeing 707s had been equipped with the Quiet 707 package.
 Boeing acknowledged that more 707s were in service than before the hush kit was available.